Skip to Content

 Heat up a liquid base (dairy for custards and fruit juice for curds) then “liason” the hot liquid with eggs and sugar and cook until it’s thickened.
 That’s it in a nutshell.

-What is “liason” anyway?
-It simply means that you add some of the hot liquid to the eggs to bring the temperatures closer together.
-If you just poured the raw eggs into the hot liquid you’d end up with bits of scrambled egg in the custard.
-We want a silky smooth sauce, so we “liason” the ingredients.
+What is “liason”?
+Add some of the hot liquid to the eggs to bring the temperatures closer together.
+If you pour the raw eggs into the hot liquid you’ll end up with bits of scrambled egg in the custard.
+To get a silky smooth sauce “liason” the ingredients.

 Now that you’ve made this recipe what should you do with all the extra egg whites?
 Check out this collection of recipes that use extra whites for some great ideas.